Lalamove Lady Bossings break the bias in the delivery industry

 “Tinuruan nila ako sa process, kung paano magtake ng orders kung anong gagawin sa iba-ibang mga sitwasyon.
 Bilang isa sa mga pinakabatang Lalamove riders, naninibago pa ako pero salamat sa mga kapwa ko riders na talagang matulungin (They taught me about the process, like how to take orders and what to do in different situations.
 As one of the youngest Lalamove riders, I’m still getting used to it [the job], but thanks to my fellow riders for being very helpful),” Drei said.

-Since joining Lalamove, Drei revealed that long-distance rides are her favorites.
+Since joining Lalamove, Drei revealed that long distance deliveries are her favorites.
 Though she commonly receives the farthest delivery so far that she accepted and completed was from Guagua to Florida, with several multi-stops along the way.
-Drei knows that is just the beginning, and she looks forward to receiving more long-distance orders for greater trips on the road.
+Drei knows that is just the beginning, and she looks forward to receiving more last mile delivery orders for greater trips on the road.

 From MSME to Partner Driver

 Lieza Ilagono, a motorcycle partner driver in Cebu, remarks on a similar experience.
-From handling a food business, she decided to join Lalamove and is now also planning to register her Sedan.
+From handling a food business, when she saw that there were hiring delivery drivers at Lalamove, she decided to join and is now also planning to register her Sedan.
 Long-distance deliveries are her favorites because of the road trip experience and the bonus of higher earnings.